undermad/TheFlux/README.md

-One day, I'll build the game.
+Somewhere in the future, I'll build the game.